ZADIK PRECISION

 Securing the thumb rest

-If all is well, we suggest you degrease the tapped holes and the screws before appying Loctite 271 or 2760 on the threads to securly mount your thumb rest.
+If all is well, we suggest you degrease the tapped holes and the screws before applying Loctite 271 or 2760 on the threads to securely mount your thumb rest.
 Do Not Over Torque the screws when tightening, a snug fit and allowing the Loctite to adequately cure ( 24 hours ) is sufficient.

 Check screws inside dust cover.

-The DOMESTIC 3 hole pattern is shown on the left, the holes are .375 on center, your gunsmith will drill and tap your firearm as required for perfect placement.
+The C-More 5 hole pattern is shown on the diagram, the holes are .375 on center, your gunsmith will drill and tap your firearm as required for perfect placement.
 We supply three (3) proprietary screws which are size 5-40.
 Our proprietary screws should not require trimming.
-However you must check to insure they do not protrude into the dust cover well, slight trimming may be required to insure they are flush with the inside of the dust cover.
+However you must check to ensure they do not protrude into the dust cover well, slight trimming may be required to insure they are flush with the inside of the dust cover.

 Hole Pattern Specifications